Satyake/Open-AI-LLM-Langchain-Projects/README.md

 #5 LangChain use cases

-#6 ChromaDB PineCone notebooks for performing vector search using pdfs.
+#6 ChromaDB, PineCone, FAISS, RAG implementations notebooks for performing vector search using pdfs.